-Pupils are required to respect the personal data and privacy of others, and to comply with the school's IT acceptable use policy and the school rules.
+Pupils are required to respect the personal data and privacy of others, and to comply with the school's IT: acceptable use policy and the school rules.
+Staff are under professional duties to do the same as covered in the Staff Handbook.